Today we’d like to introduce you to Rick Stasi.

 Hi Rick, thanks for sharing your story with us.
 To start, maybe you can tell our readers some of your backstory.

-Being a child whose life began in front of of a TV in the halcyon days of the “tube” I was mesmerized by storytelling.
-A beginning, a middle, and an end neatly wrapped up in half an hour and seasoned every few minutes with…commercials.
+Being a child whose life began in front of a TV in the halcyon days of the “tube,” I was mesmerized by storytelling.
+A beginning, a middle, and an end, all neatly wrapped up in half an hour and seasoned every few minutes with…commercials.

-The devastation of this news sent me gobsmacked, back to my bedroom.
+The devastation of this news sent me gobsmacked back to my bedroom.
 I had a small desk, some note pads from my father’s office and a number 2 pencil.
-I began to draw stick figures, one of which had a cape.
+I began to draw stick figures, one of which wore a cape.
 One of which was Superman.

-A period of mourning began for an idealistic kid* with a bath towel (cape) shoved in the back of his shirt.
+A period of confusion and mourning began for an idealistic little kid* with a bath towel (cape) shoved in the back of his tee-shirt.
 Tales of the Man of Steel were not going to die.
 I would pick up the pencil and continue these morality plays, well, forever.

 I would draw Superman.
-And any other tale of moral compasses that world needed to see.
-An budding artist in residence where residence is a place called imagination.
+And any other tale of moral compasses that the world needed to see.
+A budding artist in residence, where residence is a place called imagination!

-* If you’ve seen Ben Affleck’s account of George’s mysterious death, in his 2006 film, “Hollywoodland” you’ll understand why so many of us are called “Hollywoodland Kids.”
+* If you’ve seen Ben Affleck’s account of George’s mysterious death in his 2006 film, Hollywoodland, you’ll understand why so many of us ’50’s youngsters, traumatized by Reeves’ demise, were called “Hollywoodland Kids.”

 Would you say it’s been a smooth road, and if not what are some of the biggest challenges you’ve faced along the way?

-After many meetings and interviews adn burning through my money, it was time to return to KC, find my place in a college setting and learn about everything so I could draw, as drawing is storytelling.
-Sequential panels that were born out of hyroglyphics became my bread and butter.
-Comics books, Storyboards in advertising and films.
+After many meetings and interviews and burning through my money, it was time to return to KC, find my place in a college setting and learn everything, so I could draw everything.
+Sequential panels that were born out of hieroglyphics became my bread and butter.
+Comics books and later storyboards, in advertising and films.

 As you know, we’re big fans of you and your work.
 For our readers who might not be as familiar what can you tell them about what you do?

 Warner Bros.
-(Looney Tunes & Tiny Toons for Steven Spielberg) and LucasFilms/STAR WARS.
+(Looney Tunes & Tiny Toons for Steven Spielberg) and Lucasfilm/Star Wars.

-Rick has taught comics, sequential art and storyboarding courses for more that twenty years, as an instructor with the Shawnee Mission School District, The Westport School of Art and The Kansas City Art Institute.
+Rick has taught comics, sequential art and storyboarding courses for more than twenty years, as an instructor with the Shawnee Mission School District, The Westport School of Art and The Kansas City Art Institute.
 He currently gives individual instruction and career counseling.
-This is all his side gig, as he’s an accomlished corporate creative director, graphic designer, and marketer.
+This is all his side gig, as he’s an accomplished corporate creative director, graphic designer, and marketer.

-An author of two books, Rick performs his spoken word selctions at live events and on Kansas City community radio.
+An author of two books, Rick performs his spoken word selections at live events and on Kansas City community radio.

 Online: RickStasi.com YouTube: Rick Stasi, Ninth Street Theatre